jboss-dockerfiles/aerogear/wildfly/unifiedpush-wildfly/README.md

            -d mysql:5.5
 ```

+**Note** you can skip the -p options for the 2 database containers if you do not want to access the databases directly

 The two databases are now linked into the container that serves WildFly, containing the latest release of the UPS

 ```shell